nuriel77/iri-playbook/docs/installation.rst

 Configuring Values
 ==================

+Here is some general information about configuring installation options in variable files.
+You can skip this information and proceed with the next sections for default configuration.

 The directory containing all variable files are in ``group_vars/all/*.yml``.
 You will find some configuration parameters for the installation in those files.

 **Please don't edit those files directly** but copy the files to ``group_vars/all/z-iri-override.yml`` (depending on the name of the original file) and edit the options there.
 This will effectively override existing variables from other files.
 Hence the usage of ``z-`` as the files get loaded in an alphabetic order, it ensures the variables will be overridden.